 - Do you have trouble hearing family or friends when you are together in a restaurant?

-If you answered “yes” to three or more of these questions, you may want to see an otolaryngologist (an ear, nose, and throat specialist) or an audiologist for a hearing evaluation.
+If you answered “yes” to three or more of these questions, you may want to see an otolaryngologist (an ear, nose, and throat specialist) or an audiologist for a hearing evaluation, or learn about over-the-counter hearing aids.

 Adapted from: Newman, C.W., Weinstein, B.E., Jacobson, G.P., & Hug, G.A.
 (1990).
 The Hearing Handicap Inventory for Adults [HHIA]: Psychometric adequacy and audiometric correlates.
 Ear Hear, 11, 430-433.